Paul Hardin (chronobiologist): Academic career

 Hardin earned his B.S. in biology at Southern Methodist University (SMU) in 1982.
-He then continued to pursue a Ph.D in genetics from Indiana University in 1987 with William H. Klein.
+He then continued to pursue a Ph.D in genetics from Indiana University Bloomington in 1987 with William H. Klein.
 He went on to conduct his postdoctoral research at Brandeis University under the supervision of chronobiologist Michael Rosbash.
 From 1991 to 1995, Hardin worked as a professor at Texas A&M University, and from 1995 to 2005 at the University of Houston.
 Since 2005, Hardin has worked as a professor and researcher in the biology department at Texas A&M University.
 He teaches courses on introductory biology, molecular cell biology, and a graduate level class on biological clocks.
 He also serves as the director of the Texas A&M's Center for Biological Clocks Research and as faculty for the Texas A&M Institute for Neuroscience and PhD program in genetics.
 In addition, Hardin was also actively involved in the Society for Research on Biological Rhythms; he served as the secretary in 2006, treasurer in 2010, and president in 2016.